mbreinhold/ojweb-generate/README.md

 The `Makefile` in this repository generates HTML files and other assets for a subtree of the `openjdk.java.net` web site.

-To use it to preview a local clone of a subtree repository, clone this repository into your local repository and then run its `Makefile`:
+To use it to preview a local clone of a documentation repository, clone this repository into your local repository and then run its `Makefile`:

-    $ cd <subtree-repo>
+    $ cd <docs-repo>
     $ git clone <URL>/ojweb-generate.git
     $ make -f ojweb-generate/Makefile

-It will write its output into `$BUILD`, or into `./build` if the `BUILD` environment variable is not set.
+The `Makefile` will write its output into `$BUILD`, or into `./build` if the `BUILD` environment variable is not set.

 This repository includes a tiny web server which you can use to preview the generated files locally: